ji-zai/personal-site/content/essays/seek-truth.md

 By building a truth seeking team the right way, you will outcompete any team that has a greater collective delusion than your team.
 It will only be a matter of time.

 Dear founder, I admire you for setting out to bring something of value into this world. (a nice heartfelt conclusion would be nice.
 I would appreciate it as a reader.)

+"Before I move onto the next essays, I welcome your feedback on this.
+I would like it stress tested and hope to improve my mental model of truth seeking and its importance before spending time on its downstream consequences.
+Further analysis on a shaky foundation may only increase my delusion.